bb1950328/BrickSimWeb/content/docs/contributing/code/workspace_setup.md

 ## Preparation on Windows
 1. Download MSYS2 from [https://www.msys2.org/](https://www.msys2.org/) and follow the installation instructions there.
 1. Execute the following command in a MSYS2 Shell to install git: `pacman -S git`
-1. Clone the repository by `git clone --recurse-submodules -j8 git://github.com/bb1950328/BrickSim.git`

 ## Preparation on MacOS
 1. Execute the following command to install the XCode command line tools if you haven't already: `sudo xcode-select --install`

+## Preparation on Linux
+1. Execute the following command to install git `sudo apt install git`

-## Setup script
+## Setup the workspace
+1. Do the platform-specific preparation
+1. Clone the repository by `git clone --recurse-submodules -j8 https://github.com/bb1950328/BrickSim.git`
-After you have done the needed preparations, you can execute the [`setup_workspace.sh`](https://github.com/bb1950328/BrickSim/blob/master/setup_workspace.sh)
+1. You can execute the [`setup_workspace.sh`](https://github.com/bb1950328/BrickSim/blob/master/setup_workspace.sh)

 ## Open the IDE
 The project is CMake-based, so your IDE should support CMake.